-Public sector trade unions represent thousands of workers at all levels of their focus sector.
-These unions enjoy statutory rights to engage with governments and other stakeholders, for example, in negotiating policies and collective agreements.
-Hence, the unions are well-positioned to confront gender-based violence (GBV) in their work settings and more broadly.
+Public sector unions represent thousands of workers at all levels.
+These unions have statutory rights to engage with governments and other stakeholders, for example in negotiating policies and collective agreements.
+Unions are therefore well placed to address gender-based violence (GBV) at work and beyond.

 1. Look inward: Empower union members by strengthening internal decision-making structures to end GBV

-It is possible to bring about positive change when we know our rights, come together and take action to defend them.
-Use a similar approach to end gender-based violence in the union’s settings.
+It is possible to bring about positive change when we are aware of our rights, come together and take action to defend them.

-What to do: Change the union’s formal decision-making structures to enhance representation and catalyse action to end gender-based violence.
+What to do: Change the formal decision-making structures of the union to improve representation and catalyse action to end gender-based violence.

 Actions to take:

-- Mandate specific positions and structures to advance work to ending GBV at all levels of the union
+- Mandate specific positions and structures to take forward the work to end GBV at all levels of the trade union.

-- Enhance women’s participation in decision-making spaces to advance gender equality
+- Strengthen the participation of women in decision-making to promote gender equality.

-- Create opportunities for young union members to organise and tackle GBV
+- Create opportunities for young trade union members to organise and address the issue of GBV.

-- Honour the members living with disabilities and albinism, and LGBTI members
+- Celebrate members with disabilities and albinism and LGBTI members

-- Hold responsible the entities accountable for advancing GBV initiatives
+- Demand accountability from entities responsible for GBV initiatives

 2. Own the issue: Embed the commitment to end GBV in policy frameworks

-Demonstrate the shared goal of ending GBV in the union by embedding the members’ intentions into the framing documents that define the trade union.
-Affirming and formalising the commitment to work on GBV into policies at all levels ensures it holds enduring legitimacy within the union membership.
+Embedding the intentions of members in the framing documents that define the union demonstrates the shared goal of ending GBV in the organisation.
+Affirming and formalising the commitment to work on GBV in policies at all levels ensures that it has lasting legitimacy among union members.

 Actions to take:

-- Entrench the union’s commitment to ending GBV in the constitution
+- Incorporate the union’s commitment to ending GBV into the Constitution.

-- Update gender equality policies to target GBV
+- Update the gender equality policy to include GBV as a target.

-- Adopt other internal policies for making the union free of GBV, for example, sexual harassment policies and standing orders.
+- Adopt other internal policies to ensure that the union is free from GBV, for example, sexual harassment policies and standing orders.

 3. Walk the talk: Resource the union’s GBV initiatives

-Find creative and sustainable practices to resource the union’s initiatives for ending GBV.
-Some actions to take to translate the union’s intentions into long-lasting action:
+Find creative and sustainable ways to resource union initiatives to end GBV.
+Some actions to take to turn union intentions into sustainable action include

-- Integrate GBV-related programmes into annual work plans and budgets
+- Include GBV-related programmes in annual work plans and budgets.

-- Mainstream GBV awareness-raising activities into other ongoing programmes;
+- Integrate GBV awareness-raising activities into other existing programmes.

 4. Reach out: Build solidarity and alliances

-While the union can make significant gains in addressing GBV by engaging its broad membership, it cannot do it alone.
-The union can collaborate with other stakeholders to shape policy and practice.
+The union can make a significant contribution to tackling GBV by engaging its broad membership.
+However, it cannot do it alone.

 Actions to take:

-- Collaborate with other unions to address GBV
+- Work with other trade unions to address GBV.

-- collaborate with the government to shape policies that address GBV
+- Work with government to shape policies that address GBV.

 5. Break the silence: Engage the media

-Engage the media to raise awareness of gender-based violence more broadly in the general public.
+Engage the media to raise public awareness of gender-based violence..

 6. Empowering workers: Union members help workers to understand their rights and voice their concerns

-Shop stewards are well-placed to empower workers to prevent and respond to SRGBV.
-If workers understand their rights, learn to recognise GBV and know who to talk to if they witness or experience abuse, they can become active agents in ending it.
+Shop stewards can empower workers to prevent and respond to GBV.
+Workers can become active agents in ending GBV if they understand their rights, learn to recognise GBV, and know who to talk to if they witness or experience abuse.

 HANDPICKED RELATED ARTICLES: